By Ian Felker

 Beer and the depths of beer nerd-dom have gained a sizable amount of airtime on the podcast market ever since it became easier and easier for a group of friends to put a mic and six pack in between them.
 Now that breweries inventing new styles, like Ecliptic Brewing’s new “cold IPA” — and taprooms are selling their brews as four packs, bombers, crowlers, to-go pints, slushies, and sometimes the odd drinking horn, beer podcasters have more to talk about than ever before.

-You can find beer podcasts for almost any type of beer nerd, but my personal favorites are those that make you feel like you’re kicked back at a brewery talking shop with your buddies.
-These five beer podcasts toe the line between informative and hilarious.
+You can find craft beer podcasts for almost any type of beer lover, but my personal favorites are those that make you feel like you’re kicked back at a brewery talking shop with your buddies.
+These six beer podcasts toe the line between informative and hilarious.
 The hosts know exactly what they’re talking about, but sound more like your brew-time buddies and less like your high school psychics teacher.

 If you aren’t new to the beer podcast scene, you’ve probably heard of these guys before, but for good reason!
 Hosts John Rubio, Mike Lambert, and Grant Davis chat and chatter like old college roommates.
 They are funny, charming, and brutally insulting toward each other — the way good friends should be.

 This quarrelsome trio packs so much info into their podcasts in such an organic way it hardly feels like you’re learning anything.
 Mostly based out of Austin,TX, they have a great passion for their local scene, but sample beverages from all over the country, even doing some state-specific shows.

 All their info comes from the live tastings they record, letting all their off-the-cuff opinions fly.
 That being said, all of them are seasoned beer experts and their opinions come with a great deal of knowledge.
 You get the best of both worlds with this beer podcast!